Associations, Boards and Councils

 The Office of Insurance Regulation attends NCOIL meetings as the budget

-The IAIS is made up of five committees (Audit, Implementation,
+The International Association of Insurance Supervisors (IAIS) is made up of five committees (Audit, Implementation,

 Executive, Technical and Budget) and numerous subcommittees and task